-The support we offered included maintaining records of meetings and correspondence involving the residents; maintaining a "paper trail" whereby we could call public attention to oversights and inconsistencies in protocol to ensure accountability; and documenting the residents' planning process and the products of their planning efforts.
-We participated in the National Advisory Council on Historic Preservation 106 Review Process, whereby it is determined whether and to what extent demolition of a building or district listed on the National Register of Historic Places will produce adverse effects on those or neighboring properties.

-In collaboration with sociologist Dana Cuff of the UCLA Graduate School of Architecture and Urban Planning we assisted the residents in disproving the viability of a proposal by the Housing Authority to fence the residents into a remote comer of the complex (ostensibly for their own protection) away from the facilities and services they require on a daily basis, and increasing their vulnerability to crime.
-Referencing Oscar Newman's defensible space strategies for promoting natural surveillance, we developed a relocation plan to the residents' satisfaction that considered their safety and the security of the community, the convenience of relocating (many of the residents are elderly and infirm), and access to public transportation, shopping, and community services.
-With input from the residents we provided the design, drawings, and specifications for the conversion of their community building to their planning offices.

-We worked with architectural historians, preservationists, environmentalists, health and social service providers, educators, legal consultants, and politicians to press for the successful development and implementation of this revolutionary model for self-help programs.
+The support we offered included maintaining records of meetings and correspondence involving the residents; maintaining a "paper trail" whereby we could call public attention to oversights and inconsistencies, and ensure accountability; and documenting the residents' planning process and the products of their planning efforts.
+In collaboration with sociologist Dana Cuff of UCLA Graduate School of Architecture and Urban Planning we assisted the residents in disproving the viability of the housing authority's tenant relocation plan which would have increased their vulnerability to crime, threatened their safety, and fenced them into a remote corner of the complex away from facilities and services they require on a daily basis.
+Using Oscar Newman's defensible space strategies we supported a relocation plan of the residents' design that considered resident safety and the security of the community, the convenience of relocating (many of the residents are elderly and infirm), and access to public transportation, shopping, and community services.
+We worked with architectural historians, preservationists, environmentalists, health and social service providers, educators, legal consultants, and politicians to ensure the successful development and implementation of the Community Campus plan and to establish a viable new model for public housing.

-In the arena of public housing, involvement of the architect has traditionally been with the developer and the local housing authorities as property owner/clients.
+In the arena of public housing, involvement of the architect has traditionally been with the developer and the local housing authorities as owner/clients.
 They have the resources to engage the services of the architect to bring form to their agenda, whereas the residents of public housing projects traditionally do not.
 Their lack of professional expertise is often confused with ignorance and indifference.
-Securing professional services on a pro bono or even a contingency basis is difficult if not impossible.
-But demonstration by professionals of support for resident groups attempting to plan and program their living communities can lend credibility to their proposals.
-The architect is able to influence discussion where community has a remote chance of developing.
+Demonstration by professionals of support for tenant groups attempting to plan and program their living communities can lend credibility to their proposals.
+The architect will be able to influence discussion where community has even the most remote chance of developing.
 While opportunities do not abound in this country for professionals to reshape public policy, there is work to be done forging coalitions between policy makers and program recipients.